ArthurDanjou/artsite/content/hobbies.md

 ## Perspectives & Culture

 Travel is my way of resetting how I think.
-Seeing how other systems work — cities, cultures, economies — keeps my assumptions honest.
+Seeing how other systems work, from cities and cultures to economies, keeps my assumptions honest.

 :::div{class="grid grid-cols-1 md:grid-cols-2 gap-6"}